Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/blockalgebra.rst

 Block Algebra
 =============

 General nonlinear optimization algorithms often deal with block algebra operations.
 In equality constrained optimization, for instance, the KKT system consists of a :math:`2\times2` block-matrix and two :math:`2\times1` block-vectors.
 The block-matrix is composed by the Jacobian of the constraints and the Hessian of the Lagrangian function, while the solution vector is composed by the primal and dual variables and the right-hand-side vector by the gradient of the Lagrangian and the evaluation of the constraints.
-The implementation of such system in PyNumero is presented below
+The code to build a KKT system in PyNumero is presented below:

 .. code-block:: python